Course Outline

 Module 1: Understanding the Cybersecurity Landscape for Government

-In this module, you will gain an understanding of the current cybersecurity landscape and learn how adopting the "assume compromise" philosophy can help restrict an attacker’s ability to move laterally between information systems and escalate privileges within those systems.
-The cyber landscape is vast and complex, making it challenging for any single individual to grasp in its entirety.
-However, there are several key aspects that those interested in the fundamentals of enterprise security should focus on.
+In this module, you will gain insight into the current cybersecurity landscape and learn how adopting the "Assume Compromise" philosophy can help restrict an attacker’s ability to move laterally between information systems and escalate privileges within those systems.
+The contemporary cybersecurity environment is extensive and complex, making it challenging for any single individual to fully grasp its entirety.
+However, there are several key aspects of this landscape that are crucial for those interested in the fundamentals of enterprise security.

 Lessons